LeoBesimo/Ev3NetworkRC/README.md

 # Ev3NetworkRC

+This Project is deprecated.
+Please refer to [this](https://github.com/LeoBesimo/Ev3RemoteControl) Repository for the new Version

 A little Project to Remote Control a Lego Mindstorms Ev3 with Custom Firmware over Wlan with a XBox controller.

 [server.py](src/server.py) runs on the host computer